 We have fresh mint in our garden which is still growing strong.
 Mint is one of those herbs that I'd recommend to anyone who thinks they'd kill any plant.
 Mint is almost impossible to kill!

 Mint especially, we most exclusively use it in sweets and desserts.
 Very rarely is used in savory dishes.
-Another great savory use of mint is in my Mojito Shrimp Risotto.
+A great savory use of mint is in my Mojito Shrimp Risotto.
+Another Italian recipe that comes to mind is the Sardinian Culurgiones which have a filling of potatoes and mint.

 Paccheri is a large pasta shape in the form of a tube, about 2 inches long.
 When cooked they will flatten due to the weight and the name Paccheri comes from the sound they make when you add them in the pan with the sauce "Pac!", a sort of splatting sound.